vipulSharma18/Contextual-Bandits-with-Pseudocounts-based-Exploration-for-Mitigating-Shortcut-Learning/README.md

 I'm not using bounding boxes or IOU as the truth values unlike past RL Computer Vision work.
 For every application, there's some ground truth for localization/segmentation/tracking present.
-I don't have any ground truth, "hope" all via exploration.
+I don't have any ground truth, "hope" that exploration will work out is all I have.

 Human feedback in other papers which tune vision models using RL.